Promodzz/Valorant-instalock/README.md

 If the program don't work for you, probably we dont have the same screen resolution.
 I have 1920x1080.

-So, if you want to configure it edit the script like this:
+So, if you want to configure it, edit the script like this:

 ![image](https://user-images.githubusercontent.com/57575090/114625720-fbf23b80-9cb2-11eb-9fc1-eca5c795642b.png)